msupply-foundation/conforma-server/documentation/Action-plugin-specification.md

 This document details the specification for the **Action plugins** themselves.

+See [here](./List-of-Action-plugins.md) for a list of currently implemented Action plugins.

 ## Location & Folder contents

 Action plugins reside in `/src/plugins`.
 Each plugin is contained within its own subfolder.
 The name of the folder does not matter in terms of behaviour, but should be named something consistent with existing plugins.